The time to create an NFT marketplace website is now. People spend billions of dollars on fancy digital assets, so why not build a business out of it?

 Building your own in-house team and achieving this highly engaged creating process is hard to master and requires much more time and effort than hiring an experienced team.

 At Topflight, we see how agile helps our clients release products faster, with the best product-market fit, and therefore hit their target KPIs.
+When building an NFT marketplace, the traditional waterfall approach is simply not an option because too many platforms are competing.

 5.4 Step #4: Deploy and monitor performance